 Prior to joining Wolfson, Hughes had many years of senior management experience at Motorola and Chartered Semiconductor in both the semiconductor and consumer electronics industries.

 Hughes holds a bachelor of science degree in technology and business studies from the University of Strathclyde, Scotland.

 Gregory Scott Thomas

 Senior Vice President, General Counsel and Corporate Secretary

 Scott Thomas came to Cirrus Logic as vice president and associate general counsel in January 2001.
 He assumed the role of general counsel and corporate secretary in December 2003.
 Currently, Mr. Thomas manages Cirrus Logic’s legal department and advises the company on a wide range of legal and business issues, including intellectual property matters.

-Mr. Thomas combines a decade of legal experience with an understanding of the engineering world derived from his four years as an engineer at Texas Instruments and AT&T Bell Laboratories.
+Mr. Thomas combines more than two decades of legal experience with an understanding of the engineering world derived from his four years as an engineer at Texas Instruments and AT&T Bell Laboratories.
 Mr. Thomas also has a strong background in intellectual property law and litigation.
-In the mid- to late 1990s, he served as an intellectual property attorney at Arnold, White & Durkee, specializing in complex technology-related litigation for corporate clients such as 3M, Adtran and Ericsson.
+In the mid-to-late 1990s, he served as an intellectual property attorney at Arnold, White & Durkee, specializing in complex technology-related litigation for corporate clients such as 3M, Adtran and Ericsson.
 In 2000, Mr. Thomas went to Thompson & Knight in Austin, Texas, to help establish the company’s new intellectual property section.
 During that time, he began consulting with Cirrus Logic.